 Unpacking the 99% Rejection Rate

 Optimistic Applicants – Undoubtedly, there are applicants who don’t expect to have their loans discharged, but are applying anyway.
 There is some logic to this approach, given the many mistakes that happen with loan servicing.
-These borrowers may be hoping their loans disappear, but aware they don’t actually qualify.
+These borrowers may be hoping their loans disappear, but aware they don’t qualify.

-Wrong Form – The form for student loan forgiveness, and the employer certification form are very similar.
-Borrowers seeking PSLF are normally advised to complete an employer certification form on a yearly basis.
+Wrong Form – The form for student loan forgiveness and the employer certification form are very similar.
+Borrowers seeking PSLF are typically advised to complete an employer certification form every year.
 This helps track borrower progress towards the required 120 payments.
-Borrowers may have mistakenly applied in an attempt to track their progress rather than getting credit for the full 10 years.
+Borrowers may have mistakenly applied in an attempt to track their progress rather than getting credit for the full ten years.
 This might sound ridiculous, but compare the Employer Certification Form to the Public Service Loan Forgiveness Form.
 They are practically identical.

 Wrong Repayment Plan – This is an issue that is harder to resolve.
 Many of the rejected applications for PSLF will be because the borrower was enrolled in a repayment plan that is not eligible.
 The most common ineligible repayment plans will be the graduated and extended repayment plans.
 The good news for these borrowers is that there is a temporary legislative fix to help.
 More information on the fix is available here.